PRECISION HEDGE TRIMMING

 Do you require an experienced hedge cutting service using the best hedge cutting machinery to guarantee an excellent finish?

-Whether you’d like information on a management plan for your existing hedges, or you’re hoping to plant a new one, our team can help you.
-We are happy to advise on the best species to use in your site and make recommendations about their ongoing care.
+Heritage Tree Care Ltd. have experience in residential and commercial hedge maintenance.
+Whether you’d like your existing hedges pruned, or you’re hoping to plant a new one, our team can help you.
+We are happy to advise on the best species to use on your site and make recommendations about their ongoing care.

 WHAT IS HEDGE MANAGMENT?

 Hedgerows can be a valuable for both humans and wildlife.
-For humans, they provide attractive borders and effective boundary markers.
+For humans, a well maintained hedge can provide attractive delineating borders and effective boundary markers.
 For animals, they help support the healthy functioning of ecosystems.
-Hedgerows also provide shelter for stock and crops, and can reduce wind speed, which slows erosion.
+Rural hedgerows can provide shelter for stock and crops, and can reduce wind speed, which slows erosion.

-A well maintained hedge, via regular hedge trimming, will make your garden look healthy and beautiful.
-It will provide a smart, clean boundary to your property.
-If left, hedges grow tall and haphazardly; blocking light and cast shadow across your garden.
-Regular trimming (once or twice a year) can help to keep a dense, compact and attractive hedge.
+Hedges can get out of control, fast- especially in Ireland.
+In order to keep your hedge in order, it will require regular hedge trimming.
+A well maintained hedge will make your garden look larger and beautiful; an out of control hedge will make it look untidy and smaller.
+If regular pruning is not carried out, your hedges will grow tall and haphazardly; blocking light and cast shadow across your garden.
+Fast growing species such as Leylandii require regular trimming (once or twice a year) can help to keep you hedge dense, compact and attractive.

 Hedges should first be formatively pruned, in the first couple of years after planting.
 This will train the to have a good form and regular habit.
 Your hedge will the require maintenance trimming, generally between spring and summer time.
 The best time of year for hedge management is dependent on species of hedge, and the type of work required.
 We provide pruning schedules - trimming appointments that can be booked annually, to keep your hedges under control and out of mind.